Hostile Projectiles V-2

 Flight:

 I chose t' D13-7 for t' V-2's maiden voyage.
-Well, blow me down!
 I first loaded some dog barf t' fill t' space in t' tail cone and then some Quest waddin' wrapped around more dog barf.
-T' steel leader was laid over this, followed by an 12" nylon 'chute.
-Ya scallywag!
-T' ground be soft so I thought this would be sufficient.
+T' steel leader was laid over this, me hearties, followed by an 12" nylon 'chute.
+T' ground was soft so I thought this would be sufficient.

 T' boost be fast and straight.